-By far the most flight nurse jobs are in the United States, but there are also programs in Europe, Australia, and the Middle East.
-Each state in the U.S. is different but many have multiple uses where there is an opportunity to apply.
+By far, most flight nurse jobs are in the United States, but there are also programs in Europe, Australia, and the Middle East.
+Each state in the U.S. is different, but many have multiple uses where there is an opportunity to apply.

-What Professional Organizations Are There For Flight Nurses?
+What Professional Organizations Are Available for Flight Nurses?